U.S. to stress need for 'guardrails' in Sherman's talks in China | Politics

 - United States

-U.S. Deputy Secretary of State Wendy Sherman will tell China in upcoming talks that while Washington welcomes competition with Beijing, there needs to be a level playing field and guardrails to ensure that does not veer off into conflict, senior U.S. officials said on Saturday.
-The officials, briefing reporters ahead of Sherman's talks in Tianjin with Chinese State Councilor and Foreign Minister Wang Yi on Monday, said the world's two largest economies needed responsible ways to manage the competition.
+U.S. Deputy Secretary of State Wendy Sherman will tell China in upcoming talks that while Washington welcomes competition, there needs to be a level playing field and guardrails to ensure ties do not veer into conflict, U.S. officials said on Saturday.
+The senior officials, briefing reporters ahead of Sherman's talks in Tianjin with Chinese State Councilor and Foreign Minister Wang Yi on Monday, said the world's two largest economies needed responsible ways to manage the competition.

 Sherman is due in Tianjin, southeast of Beijing, on Sunday.
+But a day ahead of her arrival, China's top diplomat, Wang Yi, warned that China did not accept the United States taking a "superior" position in the relationship.

-On the heels of Sherman's trip, Defense Secretary Lloyd Austin will next week travel to Singapore, Vietnam and the Philippines, and Secretary of State Antony Blinken will visit India, signs of U.S. efforts to intensify engagement as China challenges Washington's influence in Asia.
+"If the U.S. has not learned how to deal with other countries on an equal footing, then we have the responsibility to work with the international community to teach the United States this lesson," he said, in remarks published by the Ministry of Foreign Affairs on its website.
+Following Sherman's trip, Defense Secretary Lloyd Austin will next week travel to Singapore, Vietnam, and the Philippines, and Secretary of State Antony Blinken will visit India, signs of U.S. efforts to intensify engagement as China challenges U.S. influence in Asia.

 Sherman's talks follow several combative months since the countries' first senior diplomatic meeting under President Joe Biden's administration in March.
-Chinese officials publicly lambasted the United States at that meeting in Alaska, accusing it of hegemonic policies, and U.S. officials accused China of grandstanding.
+Chinese officials publicly lambasted the United States at that meeting in Alaska, accusing it of hegemonic policies.
+U.S. officials accused China of grandstanding.

-The official on Saturday said the Tianjin meeting would be a continuation of the Alaskan talks and "all dimensions of the relationship will be on the table."
+The Tianjin meeting would be a continuation of the Alaskan talks and "all dimensions of the relationship will be on the table," the U.S. official said on Saturday.
+TIT-FOR-TAT SANCTIONS

 Since Alaska, the two countries have traded diplomatic barbs on an almost constant basis.
-The latest exchanges came on Friday when Beijing sanctioned former U.S. Commerce Secretary Wilbur Ross and other individuals and groups in response to U.S. sanctions over China's crackdown on democracy in Hong Kong.
-Bilateral ties have soured to such a degree that foreign policy experts do not expect significant outcomes from Tianjin.
+The latest on Friday when Beijing sanctioned former U.S. Commerce Secretary Wilbur Ross and other individuals and groups in response to U.S. sanctions over China's crackdown on democracy in Hong Kong.
+With bilateral ties so poor, foreign policy experts do not expect significant outcomes from Tianjin.

 The Biden administration has sought to rally partners against what it sees as increasingly coercive Chinese policies, including treatment of minority Muslims in its Xinjiang region that Washington says amounts to genocide.
-On Monday, Washington mustered an unusually broad coalition of countries, including NATO and the European Union, to publicly accuse Beijing of a global cyberespionage campaign.
+China denies that.
+Washington recently mustered an unusually broad coalition of countries, including NATO and the European Union, to publicly accuse Beijing of a global cyberespionage campaign.

 "Ultimately, it's about figuring out what a stable equilibrium in the relationship looks like.
 That will take time, but you have to be talking to do so," he said.